lanej5/Hofer-Zehnder-Estimates/README.md

 This repository contains development of earlier work by [1] and the Symplectic Capacities group from the Computational Symplectic Topology workshop at Tel-Aviv University and ICERM [[2]](http://www.math.tau.ac.il/~ostrover/Workshop/CST/Workshop-CST.html), of which I was a participant.
 Work by the Symplectic Capacities group is available in MATLAB code in the github repo [[3]](https://github.com/itamarr/symp-cap).

-Hofer-Zehder capacities of convex sets in R^2n are an example of an invariant of symplectic manifolds (another example is Gromov width).
-These invariants are generally very difficult to compute or even estimate, and there are many open conjectures, even about the Hofer-Zehder capacity.
+Hofer-Zehnder capacities of convex sets in R^2n are an example of an invariant of symplectic manifolds (another example is Gromov width).
+These invariants are generally very difficult to compute or even estimate, and there are many open conjectures, even about the Hofer-Zehnder capacity.

 ## HZCapacityEstimator.py